 Also, she advises they can be neatly folded, rolled, or draped next to scatter cushions or pillows in a complementary colour palette.

-When it comes to storing your favourite quilt, blankets, or throws, Elena recommends using a woven basket that sits beside your sofa.
+When it comes to storing your favourite quilt, blankets, or throws, Elena recommends using a woven basket that sits beside your Song sofa.
 "This will help to keep your coveted throws neat while offering a chic interior solution."

 With gentle care, you can protect the lifespan of your cashmere throw even in the family home.
 However, due to their delicate cashmere fibres, Elena recommends acting quickly if you accidentally spill something.